Techtonica/curriculum/api/REST-API.md

 - [API/JSON Lesson](/api/apis-and-json.md)

 ## Motivation

 As you have seen in the API lesson, working with APIs is the daily bread of any full stack developer.
 An API opens a developer's code to the world, makes it easy for the world to interact with it.
 As a full stack developer, it is so rewarding to build your own API for your project.
 Believe me, it can be very rewarding to learn how to build one.

+Moreover, `What's an API?` and `Can you explain to me what is REST?` are two very common interview questions and one of the best ways to answer these questions is by explaining what these are in your own words, and also supplement your explanation with examples.

 ## Content